BrianHGrant/flickr_clone_rails/README.md

 ## Description

 Application built on Ruby on Rails as clone of Flickr.
 Uses Devise as authentication and paperclip to save files.
 Allows searching by content tag and tagging of users.
-Useses SASS for styling.
+Uses SASS for styling.
 ## Ruby version
-Version: 2.3.1<br>
+Version: >= 2.2.1<br>
 Rails: '~> 5.0.0', '>= 5.0.0.1'

 ## System dependencies